 Exciting, but unified tile work with massive custom walk-in shower and separate built-in custom tub

-This master bathroom must be approaching 1,000 square feet.
+This primary bathroom must be approaching 1,000 square feet.
 I love the exciting tile work in the large, custom walk-in shower that matches the interior and exterior tile work on the custom built-in tub.
 This is truly a spa-like bathroom.
 Source: Zillow Digs™

-You don’t have to be a multi-millionaire to place skylights in your master bathroom.
+You don’t have to be a multi-millionaire to place skylights in your primary bathroom.
 This example is really cool because the skylights run the length of the bathroom and they’re built into the apex of the cathedral ceiling.
 Source: Zillow Digs™

 2-In-1 with Incredible Ceiling

 The most notable feature in the bathroom above is the ceiling.
-It’s a series of arches and domes towering over the large, but intimately designed master bathroom.
+It’s a series of arches and domes towering over the large, but intimately designed primary bathroom.
 It also features two separate vanities separated by a tub.
 It features custom work throughout.
 Source: Zillow Digs™

 Gleaming White with Lots of Glass